Neloreck/dreamstate/README.md

  *
  * Also, you can store something inside of it (additional props, static etc...) instead of modifying state each time.
  */
-export class AuthContextManager extends ReactContextManager<IAuthContext> {
+export class AuthContextManager extends ContextManager<IAuthContext> {

   private static ASYNC_USER_CHANGE_DELAY: number = 3000;